Business & Finance

 Avoid “bad press” by being straightforward and

-responsive to media queries – and NEVER lie
+responsive to media queries – and NEVER lie to them!

 And nail down that joint venture or strategic alliance by quickly knocking down negative rumors started by trouble-making competitors.